 Steve Cohen joined Wachtell, Lipton, Rosen & Katz in 1992 and became a partner in 2000.
 He practices corporate and securities law, concentrating on corporate governance and complex mergers and acquisitions.
-He has represented numerous public and private businesses, and their boards and special committees in M&A, spin-off and other reorganization transactions, both friendly and contested; as well as a variety of entrepreneurs in establishing and growing new businesses; and companies and boards in connection with shareholder activism and proxy contests.
+He has represented numerous public and private businesses, and their boards and special committees, in M&A, spin-off and other reorganization transactions, both friendly and contested; as well as a variety of entrepreneurs in establishing and growing new businesses; and companies and boards in connection with shareholder activism and proxy contests.
 Mr Cohen has also worked extensively on a variety of cross-border transactions.
-Mr Cohen has also been involved with a variety of restructurings within the insolvency process, including acquisitions in bankruptcy and workout process and the resolution of insolvent estates.

 Mr Cohen graduated from Columbia College in 1988 and received a JD/MBA from the Columbia University School of Law/Columbia Business School in 1992.